Paulmicha/projet-complexe-asc/data/ideas/2026/08/18-graph-rag-wikipedia-db-pedia-ieml.md

 IEML adds **tangible value only as a design compass and, later, as an optional annotation on durable Concept nodes**.

+**Multi-provider ASC does make explicit semantics urgent** — not because Ollama “has no meaning”, but because Ollama’s meaning does not travel to Tiiny, to a remote API, or to Cursor CLI.
+The thing that travels is the typed graph (and provenance of who wrote it).
+That can be YAML and Arango.
+It does not have to be IEML.

 It does **not** replace Graph RAG (corpus structure), DBpedia/Wikidata (reference), Solr (words), or the task/knowledge killswitch (control).

-Implementing the language before the typed personal graph would be a 2012-shaped mistake with 2026 compute bills.
+Implementing the language before the typed personal graph — and before a pivot contract that names the LLM provider — would be a 2012-shaped mistake with 2026 compute bills.

 ---